pdqcom/PowerShell-Scanners/PowerShell Scanners/Printers/README.md

 # Description

-This scanner looks for Local and/or Network Printers with Get-CimInstance which requires PowerShell 3.0 or higher
+This scanner looks for Local and/or Network Printers with Get-CimInstance which requires PowerShell 3.0 or higher.

 # Parameters